 Robot lawnmowers in spring: Get your mower ready for the season!

-Temperatures are rising; the lawn slowly starts to grow again.
-Many lawn robot owners are now asking themselves: ‘when should I get the robotic lawn mower out of its winter break again?’
-This article will show you the right time to get your robot started again and what to keep in mind for the first lawn mow after the winter break.
+Temperatures are rising, the lawn slowly starts to grow again.
+Many lawn robot owners are now asking themselves: When should I take the robot lawn mower out of winter hibernation?
+When is the first mowing necessary?
+How do I prepare the robot lawnmower for the new gardening season?

 When is the season start for robot lawnmowers?